 Performance assessments should include succession planning to ensure the organization has a consistent supply of skilled leaders.
 Not only must top achievers be recognized but they must also be groomed to lead in the future.
 The process is part of the talent management strategy and considers how employees' skills and potential change.
 Performance assessments include succession planning to prepare firms for leadership transitions, decrease issues, and strengthen the company.

 Performance management techniques and tools improve employee performance, connect goals with company goals, and promote ongoing improvement.
-Organizations utilize these performance management techniques and tools:
+A few performance management examples:

 Performance Appraisal is Not Just About Ratings